Columbia Parks and Recreation

 6:00 pm, Meet at Shelter #2 at Albert-Oakland Park

 The Bear Creek Trail is a 4.8 mile crushed limestone trail located in northern Columbia that links two of the City's most popular large parks, Cosmo Park and Albert-Oakland Park.
 The gravel trail follows the natural drainage system of Bear Creek.
 Join us on a leisurely paced, roundtrip ride highlighting access to popular retail locations and neighborhoods.
 Helmets required.

 Wednesday, May 6

 Bicycle Licensing Drive

 The City of Columbia requires that each bicycle within the city limits be licensed or registered (Ordinance 14-494) so the bike can be traced and returned if lost or stolen.
 Free bicycle licensing is available at all nine Columbia fire stations, between 8 am and 8 pm (also offered the other 364 days of the year).
 Columbia Parks and Recreation will also license bicycles from 8 am to 5 pm, Gentry Building, #1 South 7th.

 MKT Trail Secret Access Ride

-This 12-mile roundtrip ride will introduce cyclists to Columbia’s backyard gem: the MKT Trail.
-Ride leaders will travel at a leisurely pace highlighting access to popular destinations.
+This 11-mile round trip ride introduces cyclists to Columbia's backyard gem: the MKT Trail.
+The historic MKT Trail is one of the nation's original rails-to-trails facilities.
+Ride leaders will travel at a leisurely pace highlighting access to popular retail, recreation and neighborhood destinations.
 Helmets required.